enofex/taikai/docs/USERGUIDE.md

     .check();
 ```

-- **Controllers Configuration**: Ensure that controller classes end with "Controller" or match a specific regex pattern, are annotated with `@RestController`, do not depend on other controllers, and are package-private.
+- **Controllers Configuration**: Ensure that controller classes end with `Controller` or match a specific regex pattern, are annotated with `@RestController`, do not depend on other controllers, and are package-private.

 ```java
 Taikai.builder()